jamesaucode/dotfiles/README.md

 Setup
 ===
 These are some random config files I have laying around.
-I use a mix of tmux+vim and Emacs, so those are probably the config files that I spent the most time on.
+I use a mix of tmux+vim and (sometimes...)
+Emacs, so those are probably the config files that I spent the most time on.

-- Terminal: Alacritty
+- Terminal: Kitty
 - Shell: zsh
-- Window Manager: sway
 - Text editor: neovim